 Because of these factors, today’s worker can’t just set aside the time for a task and get to it, that person must also defend their attention from the constant barrage of distractions.

-Therefore, it is not enough to find the time to get a task accomplished, one must also pay attention to the task at hand.
+It’s not enough to find time to get a task accomplished, one must also pay attention to the task at hand.